 You can make them a day in advance and reheat in the oven for a few minutes before the guests arrive.
 I even had some leftover and ate them for lunch the next day, and they were still delicious!

-You can enjoy these veggie filled nests alone or serve them with your favorite dipping sauce.
-Try a sweet soy sauce or sweet chili sauce for dipping to create a tempura-style eating experience!
+You can enjoy these Baked Vegetable Bird’s Nests alone or serve them with your favorite dipping sauce.
+Try a sweet soy sauce or sweet chili sauce for dipping to create a “tempura-style” eating experience!

 Here’s a tip: If you make these vegetable bird’s nests a little larger in size, you can pop a raw egg in the center and bake them, turning them into a complete meal.
 And, even name it- “an egg in a bird’s nest” – and call it a day!
 A perfect idea for meatless Monday’s or even meatless Friday’s during lent.